micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 But Solomon took thirteen years to build his own house; so he finished all his house.

 ###### 2
-He also built the House of the Forest of Lebanon; its length _was_ [^a]one hundred cubits, its width [^b]fifty cubits, and its height thirty cubits, with four rows of cedar pillars, and cedar beams on the pillars.
+He also built the House of the Forest of Lebanon; its length _was_ one hundred cubits, its width fifty cubits, and its height thirty cubits, with four rows of cedar pillars, and cedar beams on the pillars.

 ###### 3
 And _it was_ paneled with cedar above the beams that _were_ on forty-five pillars, fifteen _to_ a row.